Social Media Brand Guidelines

 Monetization and Advertising on Social Media

 LinkedIn users are able to advertise to achieve impressions or clicks through LinkedIn’s campaign manager.
-Currently, LinkedIn only allows for advertising of Sponsored Content or TextAds.
-Because this platform is primarily targeted towards business users most advertising content created for it should focus on opportunities for advanced education or employment.
+Currently, LinkedIn only allows for advertising of sponsored content or TextAds.
+Because this platform is primarily targeted toward business users, most advertising content created for it should focus on opportunities for advanced education or employment.
 Please contact OPAC if you have questions about LinkedIn advertising.

-The University of Notre Dame YouTube channel does not monetize videos, however, a number of videos have ads placed on them from third-party sources due to copyright music matches.
-There are some options on YouTube to run advertisements, however, there is a high bar to meet before YouTube allows an account to join the Partner Program necessary to advertise or monetize - your channel must have 4,000 watch hours in the past 12 months and have 1,000 subscribers.
+The University of Notre Dame YouTube channel does not monetize videos.
+However, a number of videos have ads placed on them from third-party sources due to copyright music matches.
+There are some options on YouTube to run advertisements; however, there is a high bar to meet before YouTube allows an account to join the partner program necessary to advertise or monetize—your channel must have 4,000 watch hours in the past 12 months and have at least 1,000 subscribers.

-Many YouTube accounts on campus would not have a need to join the Partner Program, however, there are a few where it may make sense to run advertising for specific programs.
+Many YouTube accounts on campus would not have a need to join the partner program, but there are a few where it may make sense to run advertising for specific programs.
 Please contact OPAC if you would like to explore any YouTube advertising opportunities.

 We ask that you contact OPAC if you wish to begin an account on Snapchat, but even if you don’t have any account you may be interested in creating geo-filters that overlay on the images users create to send to their friends or stories.
-Geo-filters should only be utilized for awareness generation and can be very expensive based upon the location and duration of the overlay you wish to be available in the app.
+Geo-filters should only be used for awareness generation and can be very expensive based upon the location and duration of the overlay.
 Advertising through this platform in particular, though, should be thought through from every angle as it is a platform that is not very receptive to advertising.